jkriege2/JKQtPlotter/examples/speed/README.md

 3. *Axis Scales and Plot Appearance:* Replotting is done in two steps: First the plot with the axes, labels etc. is drawn.
 Then the graphs are draw on top.
 Therefore a replot is faster, if only the graphs change, because the background (plot) does not have to be replotted.

-the next table summarizes some results for plotting speed under different conditions, obatined with the test program in this directory (conditions: Qt 5.11, 32-bit, MinGW, Release, Phenom II X4 765, 500 data points):
+The next table summarizes some results for plotting speed under different conditions, obatined with the test program in this directory (conditions: Qt 5.11, 32-bit, MinGW, Release, Win7, Phenom II X4 765, 500 data points):

 | Anti-Aliasing    | X-Axis Redraw   | # Graphs      | frame rate [fps] |
 | ---------------- | --------------- | ------------- | ---------------- |